PurpleIvy/writing-works/LILAC BOOK/Lilac Draft 0 - Full Chapters.md

 She put it out of her mind, realising how exhausted she was from walking with a hunk of limp metal attached to her leg, and searched for somewhere to sit down for a moment, before continuing on to Tiger’s Walk.
 She glanced around, getting her bearings.
 She had just passed the sign for Narik’s pawn shop, she could turn left two streets down and walk straight there.
 That would require walking past her mother’s restaurant.
 She could smell it already, her mother loved using spices and herbs in her cooking, and the small streets in \[Lilac’s section of the Split\] trapped the smell nicely.
 The smell itself might have lured Lilac towards it if she wasn’t sitting down at the moment.

 She decided to wait on choosing which way to go until she felt she was ready to continue on, though the way that the thought of going past her mother and getting noticed caused her foot to clench made her feel like she had already made the decision.
 She ignored that, instead trying to look at her leg.
 It was about midday, but it was a work day, so fortunately the street itself was rather empty, with only the occasional passerby.
 Lilac had thankfully remembered to bring a small amount of Ichor with her, she knew from experience not to take *too* much with you, lest it get stolen and sold, usually back to you, for a far steeper price.
 She pulled the small metal ball from her pocket, there was a slight crack in it, but fortunately the Ichor remained imbued.
 She absorbed it, and felt the Ichor fill her reserves.
-It wasn’t as much as she had used… before her fall, but she wasn’t thinking very clearly in the moment, and wasted her entire stash that she hid in Rio’s closet.
+It wasn’t as much as she had used… before her fall, but she wasn’t thinking very clearly in the moment, and wasted her entire stash that she hid in *her* closet.

 It should be enough for now, however.
 She hoped, anyway.
 She tried to remember what the doctor said, and imbued her leg with her Ichor.
 She… felt it.
 She wasn’t exactly sure how, but she felt an odd sensation she hadn’t felt when White had used his own Ichor on her leg.
 Now that she was able to experience some feeling in her leg and foot, she decided to try and stretch her toes.
 They started to stretch.
 She could see her toes bend back towards her, feeling slightly differently then when she stretched with her.
 And then they bent even further.
 And further still.
 Before she realised it, all her toes had bent all the way backwards and were starting to attempt to bend further, as if they wanted to spiral into infinity.
 Lilac quickly stopped bending her toes, but they remained where they were.
 She gazed down in shock at her foot, which now bared a striking resemblance to a snail’s shell.
 She barely even noticed the fact that, despite her ability to feel her leg, she was in no amount of physical pain at the swirling toes.